o-Erebus/Dogs-and-Cats-CNN-Prediction-Model/README.md

 ## Usage

-Open the Jupyter Notebook `dogs_vs_cats.ipynb` and follow the instructions provided within the notebook cells.
+Open the Jupyter Notebook `Dogs and Cats Prediction Model.ipynb` and follow the instructions provided within the notebook cells.
 The notebook guides you through the steps of preprocessing the dataset, training the model, and evaluating its performance.

 ## Model Architecture